meta-llama/llama-stack-apps/README.md

 **Getting started with the Llama Stack**
 ========================================

-As noted above, making an agentic app work needs a few components:
+An agentic app requires a few components:
 - ability to run inference on the underlying Llama series of models
 - ability to run safety checks using the Llama-Guard series of models
 - ability to execute tools, including a code execution environment, and loop using the model's multi-step reasoning process

 The [Llama Stack](https://github.com/meta-llama/llama-toolchain/pull/8) defines and standardizes these components and many others that are needed to make building Generative AI applications smoother.
 Various implementations of these APIs are then conveniently assembled together via a Llama Stack **Distribution**.

-To get started with Distributions, you need to:
+To get started with Distributions, you'll need to:

+1. Install any prerequisites
-- install the `llama-toolchain` python package which provides the core `llama` command line utility.
+2. Setup the toolchain which provides the core `llama` CLI
-- (optionally) download llama models using the `llama download` command.
-- install and configure a "distribution" using `llama distribution install`
-- finally, start up a distribution server serving all the necessary APIs using `llama distribution start`.
+3. Download the models
+4. Install the distribution
+5. Start the distribution server

 Once started, you can then point your agentic app to the URL for this server (e.g. `http://localhost:5000`) and make magic happen.

 Let's go through these steps in detail now:

-**Create a Conda Environment**
+**Install Prerequisites**
 -----------------------------

-It is best to install python packages in isolated Conda environments.
-You can use `virtualenv` also (see section at the end of this document), but we recommend Conda since it has better isolation mechanisms.
+**Python Packages**

+We recommend creating an isolated conda Python environment.
+You can also use `virtualenv` (see footer).

 ```bash
 # Create and activate a virtual environment